burayose/Game/README.md

-# Game
+# Big data
-this is python simple rsp Game
+this is a big data assignment